yoshuawuyts/vmd/README.md

    To hide it set this flag to `true`.
 The menu visibility can be toggled using the `Alt` key.
 Linux and Windows only.

- - `--frontmatter-fromats=FORMATS`: A comma-separated list of Front Matter formats.
+ - `--frontmatter-formats=FORMATS`: A comma-separated list of Front Matter formats.
 By default only the YAML format is enabled.
 Supported formats are YAML, TOML and JSON.